mcastl/Python-Challenge/README.md

-# python-challenge
+# Python-Challenge
-Python scripts for analyzing financial records.
+This small Python project cosists in two scripts for analyzing records, one for finance and the other one for elections.

 ## Table of contents
 * [PyBank](#PyBank)